AdaCore/spark2014/docs/ug/gnatprove_by_example/basic.rst

 .. rubric:: Swap

+In the previous example |GNATprove| was able to prove that the subprogram was free from runtime exceptions but it did not help us with the question of whether the subprogram performed its intended function.
+Why not?
+Because we did not provide any specification of what the subprogram is supposed to do.
+We can specify properties about the required results of subprograms by adding postconditions to them, then using |GNATprove| to check that those postconditions hold.

-As another illustration of postconditions, condsider the subprogram ``Swap`` which exchanges the values of its two parameters.
+To illustrate the use of postconditions, condsider the subprogram ``Swap`` which exchanges the values of its two parameters ``X`` and ``Y``.
+The ``Post`` aspect states that the new value of ``X`` will be the initial value of ``Y`` and vice-versa.
 Note the use of the ``'Old`` attribute to refer to the initial values of the parameters.

 .. literalinclude:: gnatprove_by_example/examples/t1q3a.ads
    :language: ada